hammer-hao/Starcraft_dashboard/index.md

 Note that there exist duplicate columns after the merge that contain overlapped information, and afterwards we cleaned up the merged dataframe by dropping and renaming duplicated columns

 ### Finding an opponent for the matches: an temporary, to-be-improved solution to a sub-optimal scenario

+Unfortunately, the `getmatchhistory` only returns the match data from the point of view of the player that is associated with the `playerid` used to call the endpoint.
+This meant that each match played by player1 and player2 is licely recorded twice in the matches dataframe: once with player1's `playerid` and once with player2's  `playerid`.
+To fix this issue and find the missing opponent for all match entries, we used a [simple algorithm](#appendix) that for sure does not find the right opponent every time, but nevertheless seemed unbiased in its estimates:
+$$Match_i=argmin_{match_i}\Delta MMR^2+\Delta Data^2$$

+In English, for each match, we are find another match that is played roughly the same time, around the same rating, played on the same map, and the other match's owner has the opposite win/loss result.

 # Data Visualization